-During 2022, the challenging interest rate environment and persistent inflationary pressures have presented additional challenges for many of our mortgage lending and insurance partners.
-We have seen the most significant impact in our Home segment as mortgage rates have nearly doubled in 2022, causing a sharp decline in refinance volumes and more recent pressure on purchase activity.
-Although our Insurance segment continues to rebound from the trough in the fourth quarter of 2021, the recovery has been slower than expected as demand from our carrier partners remains volatile as premium increases continue to chase inflation.
+During 2022, the challenging interest rate environment and persistent inflationary pressures presented challenges for many of our mortgage lending and insurance partners.
+We saw the most significant impact in our Home segment as mortgage rates nearly doubled in 2022, causing a sharp decline in refinance volumes and pressure on purchase activity.
+Although our Insurance segment rebounded from the trough in the fourth quarter of 2021, the recovery was slower than expected as demand from our carrier partners remained volatile as they continued to attempt to implement premium increases to offset the effect of inflation on claims.
 In addition, the auto and home insurance industry was impacted in 2022 by persistent industry headwinds, supply chain issues, rising accident severity and frequency, and hurricane losses.